The Truth About Bailee Madison Is Tumbling Out

 Her brother-in-law is a popular soap star

 As previously mentioned, it was her older sister, Kaitlin Vilasuso, who paved the way for Bailee Madison's acting career.
 Over the years, she's continued to rely on her big sis for guidance and support.
-"And when I'm doubting myself, my sister is there to remind me who I am and why I do what I do," Madison explained in an interview with Forbes
+"And when I'm doubting myself, my sister is there to remind me who I am and why I do what I do," Madison explained in an interview with Forbes.

 When both siblings were all grown up, they teamed up on their own project; their podcast, titled "Just Between Us," launched in 2018 and ran for 155 episodes until it concluded the following year.

-Madison's sister took her surname from her husband, actor Jodi Vilasuso.
+Madison's sister took her surname from her husband, actor Jordi Vilasuso.
 As fans of daytime dramas should know, Vilasuso's extensive soap opera credits include playing Dr. Griffin Castillo on "All My Children," Dario Hernandez on "Days of Our Lives," and, more recently, Rey Rosales on "The Young and the Restless."
 Madison has even worked with her brother-in-law, who appeared in her 2017 film "A Cowgirl's Story."
 Meanwhile, it appears that another generation will be entering the family business, with the Vilasusos' daughter — Everly, Madison's niece — tapped to portray the child version of her aunt's character in "Pretty Little Liars: Summer School."

 The unusual way she met her longtime boyfriend, British singer Blake Richardson